 Their Revolution Was Not So Long Ago

 As we mentioned above, Hungarian (Maygar) is the local language.
-It’s hard to read, pronounce and speak.
+It’s hard to read, pronounce, and speak (in our opinion!).
 However, like most places, learning a few words will go a long way.

 Public transportation is run by BKK.

 Tickets can be purchased at automated machines which can be found at most tram and metro stations.
 You can easily spot them by the dark purple and white color.

 You can pay with cash (Hungarian Forint) or with a credit card.

 The machines are touch screen capable, have a language option to choose English, and are straightforward to navigate if you follow the guided prompts.
 There are a few options for tickets and the ‘best’ one will depend on how long you’ll be in Budapest and how often you plan on using public transportation.